Emergency Care in New Orleans

 It can be hard to know when an accident is serious enough to warrant a visit to the Emergency Room versus your physician.
 We’re here to help you make that call.

-You should visit the Emergency Department if you or someone you know is suffering from:
+You should visit the Emergency Room if you or someone you know is suffering from:

 - Chest pain